 We believe that these three factors come together to make a successful school.
 Crucially, examination results are not the only measure of success.
-These are vitally important (and standards are very high at the school - see the section on examination results) but we also want to develop young adults who are: tolerant of each other, their faiths and backgrounds; who have excellent skills of communication, teamwork, empathy; and who have the self-motivation and resilience needed to be successful in the outside world.
+These are vitally important (and standards are very high at the school) but we also want to develop young adults who are: tolerant of each other, their faiths and backgrounds; who have excellent skills of communication, teamwork, empathy; and who have the self-motivation and resilience needed to be successful in the outside world.